Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 - Entra App Registration.
 See [Prerequisites for running AIP labeling cmdlets unattended](https://learn.microsoft.com/en-us/azure/information-protection/rms-client/clientv2-admin-guide-powershell#prerequisites-for-running-aip-labeling-cmdlets-unattended)
 - Cloud-only or synced account with labeling policies

 You do not need a synced account to use the scanner.
 You can use a non-synced Active Directory account to operate the scanner service locally and then configure a cloud-only account to operate on behalf of the non-synced account.
+See [here](https://learn.microsoft.com/en-us/purview/deploy-scanner-prereqs#restriction-the-scanner-service-account-cannot-be-synchronized-to-microsoft-entra-id-but-the-server-has-internet-connectivity).

 ### Installing the Scanner

 Follow through the guidance in [Configure and install the scanner](https://learn.microsoft.com/en-us/purview/deploy-scanner-configure-install?tabs=azure-portal-only).
 Then follow through [Prerequisites for running AIP labeling cmdlets unattended](https://learn.microsoft.com/en-us/azure/information-protection/rms-client/clientv2-admin-guide-powershell#prerequisites-for-running-aip-labeling-cmdlets-unattended).

 Here are some of the key steps: